tagtag

 Cumulative Trauma and Repetitive Stress Injuries

 Whether you’re repeatedly kneeling to work on the rails, throwing switches, or constantly dismounting from rail cars, repetitive stress injuries are all too common for rail workers, who may suffer from work-related carpal tunnel syndrome, tendinitis, rotator cuff tears, tennis elbow, or chronic back pain.
-Hearing loss or tinnitus can also be caused by long-term exposure to excessive noise present at the rail yards.
+Hearing loss or tinnitus can also be caused by long-term exposure to excessive noise at the rail yards.

 Platform Gap Injuries